-In this blog, I’ll share with you our 2D/1N camping adventure at Treasure Mountain, how to do it the DIY (Do-It-Yourself) style while I share all our learnings and experience for our first camping escapade.
+In this blog, I’ll share with you my TREASURE MOUNTAIN TRAVEL GUIDE : THE DETAILED ITINERARY FOR 2D/1N, how to do it the DIY (Do-It-Yourself) style while I share our learning and experience for in our first camping experience.

 This was our first camping experience ever.